Average Motorcycle Accident Settlements in Arkansas

 The majority of motorcycle accidents are catastrophic and life-changing.
 Since motorcycles lack many protective features, bikers often suffer more severe injuries, even in accidents that occur at relatively low speeds.
 These injuries can result in a lifetime of pain, suffering, and disability.

 If you suffered an injury in a motorcycle accident in Arkansas, you are not alone.
-In 2016, 88,000 motorcyclists sustained injuries in accidents across the United States.
-Many of these injury accidents are the result of other drivers on the road.
+In one recent year, 88,000 motorcyclists sustained injuries in accidents across the United States.
+Other drivers caused the majority of these catastrophic injury accidents.

 At Rainwater, Holt & Sexton, our Arkansas motorcycle accident attorneys are skilled negotiators and litigators who can hold negligent parties accountable.